Akash-Lad/Regression-Metrics/README.md

 # Regression-Metrics

-Examining about Evaluation Metrics used in Regression techniques in Scikit Learn.
+Examining about Evaluation Metrics used in Regression algorithms by using Scikit Learn in python 3.7.

 Tested using random values of y_test dataset in numpy.